211225347/Smart-Academic-Library-Assistance-System-SALAS-/reflection7.md

 However, Trello is a standalone tool with no native connection to code.
 When managing a software project, linking a Trello card to a GitHub commit or pull request requires third-party integrations or manual updates.
-GitHub Projects eliminates this problem entirely — every card is a GitHub Issue, every Issue can be linked to a PR, and the board updates automatically when code events happen.
+GitHub Projects eliminates this problem entirely, every card is a GitHub Issue, every Issue can be linked to a PR, and the board updates automatically when code events happen.
 For SALAS, where every user story already exists as a GitHub Issue with labels and milestones, GitHub Projects is the natural choice.
 Using Trello would mean maintaining two systems in parallel,